Gennychi/Machine-Learning-Project/README.md

 # Using Predictive Manchine Learning Model To Optimisize Agricultural Production

-In this project, we are going to Build a predictive model that will suggest the most suitable crops to grow based on the available climatic and soil conditions.
+In this project, I Built a predictive model that will suggest the most suitable crops to grow based on the available climatic and soil conditions.